IslandRhythms/AutoPromoteFeature-XCOM2Mod/AutoPromotion/AutoPromotion/ReadMe.txt

 [h3]Mod Config Menu Integration[/h3]
 Due to demand, the Mod Config Menu has been integrated to enable a more customized auto promoting experience.
 [list]
-[*] Enable OnlySquaddies => Enable to make it so that it will only auto promote to rank squaddie. disabled by default [*] Enable Logging => This is helpful for debugging but also figuring out what the class internal name is.
+[*] Enable OnlySquaddies => Enable to make it so that it will only auto promote to rank squaddie. disabled by default.
+Having this and OnlyVets enabled renders the two options useless as now it will autopromote all troops regardless of rank.
+[*] Enable OnlyVets => Enable to make it so that it will only auto promote starting at rank squaddie. disabled by default.
+Having this and OnlySquaddies enabled renders the two options useless as now it will autopromote all troops regardless of rank.
+[*] Check Barracks => Enable to check the barracks after every mission for troops eligible for promotion and auto promote them.
+[*] Enable Logging => This is helpful for debugging but also figuring out what the class internal name is.
 If you want to add a custom class and don't know the internal name, enable to find out.
 Details below. disabled by default
 [*] Show Promotion Popup => When a soldier is eligible for promotion, a pop up occurs.
 You can disable/enable this.
 This is disabled by default.
 [*] Ignore Covert Action => Enable to not autopromte soldiers on covert actions.
 If you have Show Promotion Popup enabled, it will still execute.